OOPSpam/blog/_posts/2025-05-21-stop-off-topic-submissions-in-zapier-using-contextual-spam-detection.md

 * "Our website offers wedding photography services across the UK."
 * "We provide customer support and feedback management tools for e-commerce businesses."

-Keep it focused and straightforward.
 The more accurate and specific your context is, the better the detection will work at filtering out irrelevant or misleading submissions.

 ### **Step 4: Add Filter by Zapier (Optional)**